 CBG is a precursor cannabinoid for CBD and THC.
 Since it breaks down as the hemp plant grows and is exposed to heat and light, non-intoxicating CBG is not naturally found in large quantities.
-Yet, the limited research to date has found it has the potential to deliver a variety of benefits to the human body.
+Yet, the limited research to date has found it has the potential to deliver various benefits to the human body.

-A study published by the CDC found that an estimated 20.4 percent of adults experience chronic pain.
+A study published by the CDC found that an estimated 20.4 percent of adults experience enduring discomfort.
 That is 50 million people!

-Following are a few of the clinical studies investigating the potential benefits of CBG.
+Following are a few clinical studies investigating the potential benefits of CBG.

-CBG may serve as an antioxidant so also has pain relieving properties according to researchers.
+According to researchers, CBG may serve as an antioxidant so it also has analgesic properties.

 CBG has also undergone research on its antibacterial activity.
 A 2020 study found that CBG has strong antibacterial properties against certain bacteria, including MRSA.

 Like CBD, CBC is considered a non-psychoactive cannabinoid.
 While CBC binds primarily to the CB2 receptor, there’s potential to use this particular cannabinoid as a “companion” cannabinoid to those that bind to the CB1 receptor.

 CBC cannabinoid may benefit neurological health.
 As studies continue on the benefits of CBC, it appears it has positive effects on mood and neurotransmitter health.